checkstyle/contribution/checkstyle-tester/README.md

  (optional, default is false).
 This option is used for files that are not compilable or that Checkstyle cannot parse.

+**useShallowClone** (h) - this option tells `diff.groovy` to use shallow clone for repositories defined in the file specified for the `--listOfProjects (-l)` argument.
+This option is a toggle (does not require an argument) and convenient for cases when internet is not stable and it is better to clone minimal required sources.
+Shallow cloning cannot be used for projects that reference SHA commit and, by default, fallback to using normal cloning.
+ATTENTION: if you change tag/branch in config for project that previously cloned shallowly there will be error to checkout to new tag/branch (Example: `fatal: Could not parse object 'c2ac5b90a467aedb04b52ae50a99e83207d847b3'.`), to resovle problem you need to remove impacted project folder(s) from repositories directory.

 ## Outputs

 When the script finishes its work the following directory structure will be created